Bethel, North Carolina: Geography

-Transportation

-U.S. 64, U.S. 13, and NC 11 serves as the main routes through town.
-U.S. 64 connects the town to Raleigh and the Inner Banks region.
-U.S. 13 connects the town to Greenville, Fayettville, and the cites in eastern Virginia.
+US 64, US 13, and NC 11 serves as the main routes through town.
+US 64 connects the town to Raleigh and the Inner Banks region.
+US 13 connects the town to Greenville, Fayetteville, and the cities in eastern Virginia.
 NC 11 connects the town to Greenville and Kinston.

 According to the United States Census Bureau, the town has a total area of 1.0 sqmi, all land.

 Demographics

 2020 census

 As of the 2020 United States census, there were 1,373 people, 754 households, and 433 families residing in the town.